Canadian Security Intelligence Service: Insignia

 CSIS is one of several federal agencies (primarily those involved with law enforcement, security, or having a regulatory function) that have been granted a heraldic badge.
 The badge was created in July 1984 (pre-dating the creation of the Canadian Heraldic Authority).
 The badge received royal approval in June 1985.

 On December 21, 2016, a CSIS flag was raised for the first time by the director at the national headquarters.
 The flag displays the CSIS badge on a white field.

+In the book, The Mosaic Effect, co-authors, former Canadian Military Security Intelligence Analyst, Scott McGregor and Journalist Ina Mitchell revealed that employees' internal nickname for CSIS is "the Sisters."

 Mission and operations

 CSIS is a federal national security agency which conducts national security investigations and security intelligence collection.
 CSIS collects and analyzes intelligence, then advises the Government of Canada on issues and activities that may threaten the security of Canada and its citizens.
 These threats include terrorism, espionage and foreign interference in Canadian affairs, proliferation of weapons of mass destruction, and information security threats.
 The agency is also responsible for the security screening program.

 There is no restriction in the Canadian Security Intelligence Service Act on where CSIS may collect "security intelligence" or information relating to threats to the security of Canada.
 The Service can collect three sorts of datasets: a publicly available dataset, a dataset which belongs to an approved class which is defined by the Minister, and a dataset that "predominantly relates to non-Canadians who are outside Canada."

 There is a distinction between "security intelligence" and "foreign intelligence".
 Security intelligence pertains to national security threats (e.g., terrorism, espionage).
 Foreign intelligence involves information collection relating to the political or economic activities of foreign states.
 Previous law stated that CSIS was only allowed to collect this intelligence within Canada but due to an updated law in 2016 they are now allowed to collect that intelligence abroad as well.

 CSIS has served in many different countries, especially after 9/11.
 Examples of some of the countries they have served in are: Afghanistan, Iraq, Syria, Lebanon, Mali, Libya, Sudan, Pakistan, Somalia, Qatar, Kuwait and the United Arab Emirates.